What is the Product Backlog?

 While the entire cross-functional agile team works together on the backlog, the product owner owns it.
 In most cases, the product owner (or product manager) holds responsibility for organizing and maintaining the product backlog.
-However, it’s generally advised to allow various members of the cross-functional team to contribute items to the product backlog.
+However, it is general advice to allow various members of the cross-functional team to contribute items to the backlog.

 Managing the product backlog comes with several different responsibilities and tactics.
 As the product roadmap is updated often, it needs to be closely connected to the product backlog.
 So, the backlog needs to be prioritized (and re-prioritized) often to reflect changes and new findings.

-Additionally, care should be taken to keep the backlog organized and easy-to-navigate.
-Agile best practices suggest striving for a “DEEP product backlog,” where the items slated for near term have the most detail, and the level of detail decreases with priority.
+Additionally, care should be taken to keep the backlog organized and easy to navigate.
+Agile best practices suggest striving for a “DEEP product backlog,” where the items slated for the near term have the most detail, and the level of detail decreases with priority.

 In addition, most agile teams participate in backlog grooming sessions to refine and order backlog items.
 During these sessions, the team works together to prepare a few sprints worth of user stories ahead of time.
 Backlog grooming sessions ensure that the user stories at the top of the backlog contain sufficient detail for the delivery team to understand them.

-The product backlog is not to be confused with a product roadmap.
+Do not confuse the product backlog with a product roadmap.
 Both of these living documents serve distinct purposes for agile teams.
-While the backlog lists tactical details of development, the roadmap focuses on the broader product strategy.
+While the backlog lists tactical details of development, the roadmap focuses on the broader strategy.
 For a more in-depth comparison, read our overview of the product roadmap vs. product backlog.